wallarm/product-documentation/docs/2.16/user-guides/rules/add-rule.md

 The point value must match precisely with the comparison argument.
 For example, only `example` matches with the point value `example`.

+!!! info "EQUAL condition type for the HOST header value"
+    The EQUAL condition type cannot be selected for the HOST header value.
+Instead, the IEQUAL condition type matching values in any register is used.
+If you have previously used the EQUAL type, it will be automatically replaced with the IEQUAL type.

 #### IEQUAL

 The point value must match with the comparison argument in any case.
 For example: `example`, `ExAmple`, `exampLe` match with the point value `example`.